doinby/doinby/README.md

 Skills: ReactJs / Tailwind / Sass / MUI

 - 🔭 I’m currently working on  The Frontend Developer Career Path
-- 🌱 I’m currently learning Vanilla Javascript
+- 🌱 I’m currently learning ReactJs
 - 🤔 I’m looking for help with getting an interview
 - 💬 Ask me about my crypto investment
 - 📫 How to reach me: chinh@doinby.co